 Nineteen Eighty-Four (Michael Radford, 1984)

 How weird is it that so many words and phrases originating from George Orwell's classic dystopian nightmare have made it into the English lexicon, and yet, you can barely find Michael Radford's adaptation of it anywhere?
-A real shame, as it's not only amongst the best British films to have come out during the eighties, but it also boasts the last great performance of the legendary Richard Burton along with one of John Hurt's brilliant portrayal of Winston Smith.
+A real shame, as it's not only amongst the best British films to have come out during the eighties, but it also boasts the last great performance of the legendary Richard Burton along with John Hurt's brilliant portrayal of protagonist Winston Smith.
 Nineteen Eighty-Four has been released by Criterion in the US, but it's way too expensive to import it over here, sadly.

 Man Bites Dog (Rémy Belvaux, Benoît Poelvoorde & André Bonzel, 1992)